sprout-uci/APEX/README.md

 10- On the left menu of the PROJECT MANAGER click "Run Synthesis", select execution parameters (e.g, number of CPUs used for synthesis) according to your PC's capabilities.

-11- If synthesis succeeds, you will be prompted with the next step.
-Select "Run Implementation" and wait a few more minutes (typically ~3-10 minutes).
+11- If synthesis succeeds, you will be prompted with the next step to "Run Implementation".
+You need not to "Run Implementation" if you only want to run Simulation.
+Otherwise, if your purpose is to deploy VAPE on and FPGA you need to select "Run Implementation" and wait until this process completes (typically takes around 1 hour).
+In this case follow the instructions on "Deploying VAPE on Basys3 FPGA".

+## Deploying VAPE on Basys3 FPGA

 12- If implementation succeeds select "Generate Bitstream" in the following window.
 This will generate the configuration binary to step up the FPGA according to VRASED hardware and software.